MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/bypassio.md

 Reason: The specified minifilter does not support bypass IO.
 ```

-In this second example, executing ```fsutil bypassIO /v state c:\``` on a system where BitLocker is enabled results in the following output:
+In this second example, executing ```fsutil bypassIO state c:\ /v``` on a system where BitLocker is enabled results in the following output:

 ``` output
 BypassIo on "c:\" is partially supported